What Does it Take to Be a Food Preparation Worker?

 |District of Columbia||$31,510|

-Tools & Technologies Used by Food Preparation Workers
+What Tools & Technology do Food Preparation Workers Use?

 Below is a list of the types of tools and technologies that Food Preparation Workers may use on a daily basis: